hatoving/PonyIsland/README.md

 - Drag 'n drop your VPK file to your desired location on your SD Card
 - Install the VPK file

+At last, be sure to create a folder called ``PonyIsland`` in ``ux0:data/``.
+This folder is essential to create, otherwise if you don't, the game will freeze on certain moments.

 # Controls

 |             Button             | Action              |